knaticat/Pigeon-Collective-Learning/README.md

-# Pigeon-Collective-Learning
+#Collective Learning in Pigeon Flocks

-This is an analysis on understanding collective learning in pigeon flocks for a biostat course BIOL-607.
+This is an analysis on understanding collective learning in pigeon flocks.
+This study is part of the course BIOL-607-Biostatistics and Experimental Design, taught by Prof. Jarrett Byrnes at University of Massachusetts Boston.